wlandau/parallelRemake/README.md

 # Installation

+Ensure that [R](https://www.r-project.org/) is installed.
 Open an R session and run

 ```
 library(devtools)